isaacnmm/pestpolicy-hugo2XX/content/posts/best-flea-collar-for-cats/index.md

 - Non-greasy and odorless.

+- Effective against both fleas and ticks. *
+Cons:
+- *
-- Effective against both fleas and ticks. *Cons: * - Higher price point compared to other collars. - Some cats may develop mild skin irritation.
+- Higher price point compared to other collars.
+- Some cats may develop mild skin irritation.

 ###  [**2.
 Hartz UltraGuard Plus Flea & Tick Collar for Cats**](https://www.amazon.com/dp/B00B8CG5NK/?tag=p-policy-20)

 *Unique Features: * The Hartz UltraGuard Plus offers up to 7 months of protection and is infused with a fresh scent.
 It starts working within a few days of application and is designed to kill and repel both fleas and ticks.
-The collar is adjustable and can fit cats of various sizes. *Benefits: * - Affordable option. - Fresh-scented for odor control. - Adjustable size for a secure fit. *Cons: * - Takes a few days to reach full effectiveness.
+The collar is adjustable and can fit cats of various sizes. *Benefits: * - Affordable option. - Fresh-scented for odor control. - Adjustable size for a secure fit. *
+Cons:
+- *
+- Takes a few days to reach full effectiveness.

 - May not be as durable as other collars.